 Models that accurately simulate past and present changes in climate are used to project how temperatures will rise and how storminess will change given continued increases in atmospheric greenhouse gas concentrations.
-In the event that emissions continue to increase at the current rate, the global average temperature by the end of the 21st century could be 4.7 to 8.6 degrees Fahrenheit (2.6 to 4.8 degrees Celsius) higher than today's temperature (Figure 6).
-The consequences of this "business-as-usual" scenario for both human life and the natural world would be catastrophic.
+In the event that emissions continue to increase at the current rate, the global average temperature by the end of the 21st century could be 4.7 to 8.6 degrees Fahrenheit (2.6 to 4.8 degrees Celsius) higher than today's temperature (Figure 6).22 The consequences of this "business-as-usual" scenario for both human life and the natural world would be catastrophic.

 If very aggressive efforts are made to reduce emissions, it may be possible to limit warming to another 0.7 degrees Fahrenheit, representing a total of 2.7 degrees Fahrenheit of warming (or 1.5 degrees Celsius) above pre-industrial levels.
-However, emissions of carbon dioxide and other greenhouse gases will need to decline extremely quickly.
-To date, humans have released about 2,400 billion metric tons of carbon dioxide to the atmosphere.
+However, emissions of carbon dioxide and other greenhouse gases will need to decline extremely quickly.23 To date, humans have released about 2,400 billion metric tons of carbon dioxide to the atmosphere.
 (For reference, a solid cube of pure graphite containing this much carbon would be more than 4 miles across.)
-To have a two-thirds chance of staying within 2.7 degrees Fahrenheit, only about 370 billion additional metric tons of carbon dioxide may be released.
-At the current rate of carbon dioxide emissions, that will take only about a decade!
-Even if carbon emissions were somehow cut to zero, atmospheric carbon dioxide levels would only decline slowly on a time scale of hundreds of years.
-Global temperature would likely not decline, since the remaining carbon dioxide and associated feedback processes would continue to contribute to warming even as the deep oceans continues to slowly take up the heat.
-Carbon dioxide and global temperatures will not return to pre-industrial-era levels for tens of thousands of years, not until the added carbon is buried in ocean sediments.
+To have a two-thirds chance of staying within 2.7 degrees Fahrenheit, only about 370 billion additional metric tons of carbon dioxide levels would only decline slowly on a time scale of hundreds of years.
+Global temperature would likely not decline, since the remaining carbon dioxide and associated feedback processes would continue to contribute to warming even as the deep oceans continues to slowly take up the heat.24 Carbon dioxide and global temperatures will not return to pre-industrial-era levels for tens of thousands of years, not until the added carbon is buried in ocean sediments.

-&lt;sup>22 CLIMATE CHANGE: EVIDENCE & CAUSES, supra note 1, at 18.
+22 CLIMATE CHANGE: EVIDENCE & CAUSES, supra note 1, at 18.

-&lt;sup>23 See AR6 CLIMATE CHANGE, supra note 2, at 5-9.
+23 See AR6 CLIMATE CHANGE, supra note 2, at 5-9.

 Later modules will describe in greater detail the impacts of continued warming.
 They include longer and more intense heatwaves, heavier rainfall and snowfall events, longer droughts that wither crops and increase the chance of wildfires, more powerful tropical storms, sea-level rise and greater storm surge, flooding, erosion, and saltwater intrusion along shorelines.
-However, different places on Earth will experience the impacts of climate change in different ways.
-25 Warming will be greater over land than over the oceans, greater in polar regions than in the tropic.
-Storm tracks are likely to change, bringing severe weather to areas where it was less likely before and drought to areas that used to receive more rainfall.
+However, different places on Earth will experience the impacts of climate change in different ways.25 Warming will be greater over land than over the oceans, greater in polar regions than in the tropic.
+Storm tracks are likely to change, bringing severe weather to areas where it was less likely before and drought to areas that used to receive more rainfall.26